oresttokovenko/Guide-ARM64-Mac-Native-Deep-Learning-Set-Up/README.md

 ## Part 1: MiniForge

 There are somethings that I assume you have already done/know how to do at this point.
-I assume your terminal is running in natively, and you know some basic BASH.
-Currently, MiniConda/Anaconda doesn't offer an Apple Silicon version so we need to install it.
-If you already have MiniConda/Anaconda enable view of hidden folders with `defaults write com.apple.finder AppleShowAllFiles true; killall Finder`, then navigate to `.anaconda` and delete it.
+I assume your terminal is running natively, and you know some basic BASH.
+Currently, MiniConda/Anaconda doesn't offer an Apple Silicon version so we need to uninstall it.
+Enable view of hidden folders with `defaults write com.apple.finder AppleShowAllFiles true; killall Finder`, then navigate to `.anaconda` and delete it.
 I installed mine via homebrew so it might be there, or your home folder.
-Check your terminal and see if it says `(base)`.
-If not, then you successfully deleted it.
-Next you need to navigate to https://github.com/conda-forge/miniforge and download the Miniforge3-MacOSX-arm64 version.
+Check your terminal and see if it says `(base)` upon startup, you should not be able to activate any of your environments.
+If so, then you successfully deleted it.
+Next, you need to navigate to https://github.com/conda-forge/miniforge and download the Miniforge3-MacOSX-arm64 version.
 Navigate to the file in your Downloads using the Terminal and run `bash Miniforge3-MacOSX-arm64.sh`.
 Follow the installation prompt and check your terminal that you have `(base)`, then proceed to the next step.

 ## Part 2: Tensorflow

-1. Create a conda environment with python 3.8 'conda create -n m1_tensorflow python=3.8'
+1. Create a conda environment with python 3.8 `conda create -n m1_tensorflow python=3.8`
 2. Download the latest zipped tar file from apple/tensorflow_macos: https://github.com/apple/tensorflow_macos/releases.
-This install is for version 0.1a1, so if you are installing a newer version at the time of following this guide, adjust that in the code in 6.
+This install is for version 0.1a1, so if you are installing a newer version at the time of following this guide, adjust that in the code in step 6.
 XV.
-3. Unzip the tar file, I used the Mac unzip tool.
-Put it in your home directory where MiniForge is, or wherever you prefer.
+3. Unzip the tar file, I used the native Mac unzip tool.
+Put it in your home directory, or wherever you prefer.
-4. Get the working directory of the 'arm64' folder within that folder, once there, type: `pwd` in the terminal.
+4. Get the working directory of the 'arm64' folder within that folder, once there, type: `pwd` in the terminal, and copy the output, you will neeed it for the next step.
-5. Activate the m1 m1_tensorflow Set the following variables
+5. Activate the m1_tensorflow environment and set the following variables
     1. `libs=(location of arm64 above)` (I used `libs=“/Users/oresttokovenko/tensorflow_macos/arm64/`)
     2. `env=(location of your python virtual environment)` (I used `env=“/Users/oresttokovenko/miniforge3/envs/m1_tensorflow`)
 6. Run the following commands in the m1_tensorflow conda environment.
 I spaced out the conda installs so that if there is an error, it will be easier to determine where that is.